School board briefs: Controversial hiring, Superintendent Fritz to return

 Fritz left his post in July to undergo cancer treatment.
 While he had anticipated only a one-month absence, his treatment and recovery have taken longer.

-Interim Superintendent Balgobin has received criticism as of late after she received a monthly stipend backdated to her July start date as acting superintendent, despite an ongoing struggle to fund raises for teachers, but Fritz said he was happy with the work she is doing.
+Interim Superintendent Balgobin has received criticism as of late after she received additional compensation backdated to her July start date as acting superintendent, despite an ongoing struggle to fund raises for teachers, but Fritz said he was happy with the work she is doing.

 “She has earned the title of superintendent, and I am very proud of her,” he said.